fnetai/shell-flow/fnet/how-to.md

 ## Best Practices

-1. Always specify an error handling policy appropriate for your use case
+1. Use appropriate error handling policy for your use case
-2. Use `captureName` when you need to process command output
+2. Capture output when you need to process command results
-3. Leverage `useScript` for commands requiring shell features
+3. Use script mode for shell-specific features
-4. Group related commands using `steps`, `parallel`, or `fork`
+4. Group related commands using steps
 5. Set environment variables at the most specific scope needed
-6. Use working directory (`wdir`) to ensure correct command context
+6. Use working directory to ensure correct command context

 ## Limitations

 - Nested parallel/fork operations in script mode are not supported
-- Output capture is not available for parallel and fork operations
+- Output capture is limited to sequential commands
-- Windows support may vary for certain shell features
+- Some shell features may have platform-specific behavior

 ## Support